gowtham66866/EVA_S15A/README.md

 ## How dataset was prepared?

-* 100 background images were collected
+* 100 background images have been collected
-* 100 foreground images were collected.
-Prefrerred white background and png with transparent background
+* 100 foreground images have been collected.
+White background prefrerred and png with transparent background.
-* Foreground images with white background was made transparent, using GIMP tool.
+* Foreground images with white background have been made transparent, using GIMP tool.
   Steps :
     * Open the image in GIMP
     * Select Fuzzy Select Tool and click on white area of the image